keepsimple1/libaes/README.md

 - Safe Rust code only.
 - Minimal: no dependencies.

-In v0.1.0, this library only supports 128-bit key with CBC mode.
+In this version, this library supports 128-bit and 256-bit keys with CBC mode only.
 Automatic padding is included.

 ## Examples